Overview

 The formulation is taken from Section Mathematical Formulation - Deterministic Model.

 D4.
-Simplified MRCPSP Example
+MRCPSP Examples

 The final extension is to add multiple modes, or machines, for the execution of each task in the workflow.
 In other words, there is an additional choice to be made between, say, a fast but expensive machine, and a slower but cheaper one.
-This is the connection between the resource schedule and the supply chain viewpoint that best characterizes cross-facility workflows in the CDT context.
+This is the connection between the resource schedule and the supply chain viewpoint that best characterizes cross-facility workflows in the CCDS context.

 In this example we have 4 jobs, 2 possible modes, 1 renewable resource and no non-renewable resources.
 Jobs 2 and 3 can be executed in mode 1 or in mode 2.